Bird Feeder Hub is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you.

-The 8 species of hawks in Louisiana are the Cooper’s Hawk, Northern Harrier, Sharp-shinned Hawk, Red-shouldered Hawk, White-tailed Hawk, Rough-legged Hawk, Broad-winged Hawk, and the Red-tailed Hawk.
+Not counting extremely rare vagrants, the 9 species of hawks in Louisiana are the Cooper’s Hawk, Northern Harrier, Sharp-shinned Hawk, Red-shouldered Hawk, White-tailed Hawk, Rough-legged Hawk, Broad-winged Hawk, Red-tailed Hawk and Swainson’s Hawk.

 1. Cooper’s Hawk